-The illustrative financial statements contain IFRS disclosures.
-Disclosures highlighted in dark grey with white text are disclosures arising from New Zealand accounting standards.
-Tier 2 entities are not required to make these disclosures.
+The illustrative financial statements contain NZ IFRS disclosures.
+Disclosures highlighted in dark grey with white text are disclosures arising from NZ IFRS, Tier 2 entities are not required to make these disclosures.

-Additional NZ IFRS RDR disclosures required to be made by Tier 2 for-profit entities, are contained in a dashed box.
+Additional NZ IFRS RDR disclosures required to be made by Tier 2 for-profit entities are contained in a dashed box.

 Commentaries are provided to explain the basis for the disclosure or to address alternative disclosures not included in the illustrative financial statements.
-For a more comprehensive list of disclosure requirements, please refer to EY Disclosure Checklists.
-Please contact one of EY member firm's Assurance partners for the latest version of the Disclosure Checklists.
 If questions arise as to the NZ IFRS requirements, it is essential to refer to the relevant source material and, where necessary, to seek professional advice.
 Notations shown on the right-hand margin of each page are references to NZ IFRS paragraphs that describe the specific disclosure requirements.